Ideal time commitment: approx. 5-10 hours per month; flexible

 - Developing and implementing a research and impact strategy for Bi Pride UK;

-- Developing and lead on internal systems and processes for Bi Pride UK to evaluate its different activities, projects, programmes and events;
+- Developing and leading on internal systems and processes for Bi Pride UK to evaluate its different activities, projects, programmes and events;

 - Building and strengthening relationships with the bi research community and represent Bi Pride UK on appropriate external research and/or impact working groups and forums;